The "food forest"

 Brief history of this place

-During the second half of the 1900s, the train stopped running and other factors combined to send the economy of Wagram and all Scotland County into steep decline.
-This likely coincided with the exhaustion of soil on many farmlands after intensive use for many decades.
-(Layers of topsoil and humus are easily squandered, stripped of natural fertility, when this sandy soil is subjected to repeated plowing.)
+Later in the 1900s, the train stopped running and other factors combined to send the economy of Wagram and Scotland County into steep decline.
+This change likely coincided with the exhaustion of soil on many farmlands after intensive use for many decades.
+(Layers of topsoil and humus can be easily stripped of natural fertility when this sandy soil is repeatedly plowed.)
+Soon, almost all the old cotton fields reverted to forest.
+Local old timers could probably tell a lot more details about the ensuing decades.
+Life went on, and Wagram shrank and continued as a quiet little backwoods town on the river.

 By 2020, both of the cleared spots had been abandoned again, and the land had returned to a state of neglect.
 Nate and Amanda Crew bought the southern nine acres and immediately got to work.
 Over the following two years, they secured the rest, which they initially toyed with a couple different names for, but now simply call it "Wagram Woods & Orchards".